-A transition gap assessment is a pre-assessment service where we take a closer look at your transition plan and quality management system comparing it with the requirements of ISO 9001:2015.
+A transition gap assessment is a pre-assessment service where we take a closer look at your transition plan and quality management system comparing it with the requirements of AS/EN 9100/9110/9120.
 As a first step in your transition journey with BSI, the gap assessment can help confirm the areas of your system already compliant and any gaps in your system, saving you time and money.

-Business improvement tools
+Business improvement software

 When you implement the revised standard it's extremely important to manage and maintain it in the most efficient manner possible.
-Best practice organizations do this by deploying business improvement tools such as BSI Action Manager or Entropy software, as one of our clients told us, 'it's literally like having an extra member of the team'.
-Clients have experienced 50% reduction in the time to implement their management system.
+Best practice organizations do this by deploying tools such as BSI Business Improvement Software.
+As one of our clients told us, "it's like having an extra member of the team".
+Clients have experienced up to a 50% reduction in the time taken to implement their management system.